 Injection molded plastic parts have some wonderful benefits including scalability, the ability to make simple to extremely complex parts, and uniformity, the ability to make hundreds to millions of virtually identical parts.
 However, the building and maintaining of injection mold tools can be expensive and making tool changes can be challenging.
-Below are some design tips to maximize the benefits:

 - Uniformity is best.
 Constant wall thicknesses throughout your part will provide the best flow.
 Nominal wall thickness should be between 2-3mm.
 The recommended minimum is 1mm and the maximum is 4mm for conventional injection molding processes.